jeffzi/icecream.lua/README.md

 IceCream relies on `debug.getinfo`, which provides partial information about function calls, resulting in some limitations:

 - **Naming Convention:** You **must** name the required module `ic`.
-Using a different name prevents introspection from working - you'll only see argument values without their expressions or variable names.
+Using a different name prevents introspection from working, you'll only see argument values without their expressions or variable names.
 For example:

   ```lua
   local dbg = require("icecream")